Lending on Trust Deed Investments

 So, you want to be a Trust Deed Investor?

 Following is some basic information on being a Trust Deed Investor.
-This information was learned over the past 40 years of real estate investment and some items were learned at a high cost.
+This information was learned over the past 40 years of real estate investment, and some items were learned at a high cost.
 The guideline provides tips and good advice about how to go about investing in Deeds of Trusts and earning high yields on well-secured first position Loans.
-Remember, it is your money, you can walk from the deal, and there are plenty of deals out there.
+Remember, it is your money; you can walk from the deal, and plenty of deals are out there.

-Are you certain that no one needs to ask for a little more cash down payment, and or even some additional real estate equity or additional collateral to adequately secure this Deed of Trust?
-Ask if they have any other assets to use as collateral for the Loan.
+Are you sure that no one needs to ask for a little more cash down payment or even some additional real estate equity or collateral to adequately secure this Deed of Trust?
+Ask if they have other assets to use as collateral for the Loan.
 Motor home?
 Jet plane?
 Gold?
 Diamond?
-You will be surprised at the answer and sometimes the answer is yes.
-If they have additional collateral GET IT!
+You will be surprised at the answer; sometimes, the answer is yes.
+If they have additional collateral, GET IT!

-How is the borrower going to pay off the Loan in 6-24 months?
+How will the borrower pay off the Loan in 6-24 months?
 What is their exit plan to get out of the deal and pay you back?
-Sometimes the borrower will say that when the home is finished, they plan to move in and make it their primary home.
+Sometimes the borrower will say that when the home is finished, they plan to move in and make it their primary residence.
 Will they do a refinance and pay you off?
 Can they do this?

 Ask yourself, can the borrower complete the deal or pay the Loan?
-Really, do they have the income and cash to complete the deal?
-If the borrower is in the fix/flip business do they have the experience to get the home completed?
+Do they have the income and cash to complete the deal?
+If the borrower is in the fix/flip business, do they have the experience to get the home completed?
 Are they going to do sweat equity and do it their selves?
-Do they have the necessary skills to fix up, market, and sell the home?
+Do they have the necessary skills to fix, market, and sell the home?
 Where are they getting their money from?

 Everyone wants to be in the real estate business of buying and selling homes for profit.
 It’s on TV, radio, and their weekly seminars that will show you how to make big bucks in the real estate market.
-New investors will go out and buy the property and want you to be the lender on the deal.
+New investors will buy the property and want you to be the lender on the deal.
 They want you to be their dream cash provider.
-As the lender, you need to make certain that you do not get caught up in the hype of making money deals and protect your investment.
+As the lender, you must ensure you do not get caught up in the hype of making money deals and protect your investment.